 The tornado potato is one of the most popular and instagrammable street food options in Korea.
 It is very pretty and quite delicious.
 As you can see they cut the potato in a spiral direction and fry it.
 It’s pretty much like a long potato chip.
 It is usually sprinkled it with different seasonings.

 This is a popular and longtime favorite in Korea.
-Tteok-bokki are round rice cakes called tteok that are covered in a red spicy sauce.
+Tteok-bokki are round rice cakes called tteok that is covered in a red spicy sauce.
 It also became very popular among foreigners with its chewy texture and spicy flavor.
 However, not all tteok-bokki dishes are the same.
 There are some that are sweet and spicy and some that may be very spicy.
 This is my dad’s favorite dish and it’s very affordable.

 Odeng is probably one of the most common street food other than tteok-bokki.
 Odeng is a fish cake that is placed on a skewer and boiled in a broth for serving and heating.
 These can be incredibly cheap and easy to get full off of.
 It is not a spicy taste, but if you are a texture person, they are a bit chewy.

-Lobster 랍스터 – Popular street food in Myeongdong
+Lobster 랍스터 – Popular street food in Myeongdong Market

 Lobster is a popular street food item in Myeongdong.
 I haven’t seen it much anywhere else, but it’s become the highlight.
 I do have to warn it is a bit pricey, but most of the street food in Myeongdong is pricey compared to the less known areas.
 If you can afford it, definitely try this delicious street food dish.